patrik-kuehl/gleamyshell/CONTRIBUTING.md

 [Husky](https://typicode.github.io/husky/) configures all Git hooks and that all npm scripts are executable.

 \* Although GleamyShell supports different JavaScript targets, Node.js will be required for local development to ensure the highest compatibility with the `package.json`.
-Deno is only required for executing tests to ensure compatibility.
+Bun and Deno are only required for executing tests to ensure compatibility.

 \*\* act and Docker are optional but recommended because act enables you to run the GitHub workflows of this project locally via Docker before even pushing anything to GitHub.